calinux-py/UniUI/README.md

 - **Customizable Prompts**: Modify the system prompt to change the bot's behavior.
 - **Command Logging**: Logs all user interactions and bot responses.
 - **Configurable AI Settings**: Adjust model parameters like temperature and max tokens.
+- **User Friendly**: Once the bot is running in Python, you won't need to modify the code.
+Simply adjust the .ini and .csv to your preferences.

 ## Prerequisites